Efficient description of experimental effects in amplitude analyses: Illustrative simulated samples

-where $m(\Kp\pim)$ is the invariant mass of the $\Kp\pim$ combination, $m_{K\pi}^{\rm min} = M_{K}+M_{\pi}$ and $m_{K\pi}^{\rm max} = M_B - M_{\pi}$ are the minimum and maximum values of $m(\Kp\pim)$ variations, $M_{K}$ and $M_{\pi}$ are the masses of $K$ and $\pi$ mesons, respectively~\cite{Patrignani:2016xqp}, and $\theta(\Kp\pim)$ is the helicity angle of the $\Kp\pim$ combination.
-While the square Dalitz plot was designed for analyses of $B$ mesons, in order to give more weight to the interference regions between different two-body combinations that predominantly occur in the corners of the conventional Dalitz plot, in our case it is used purely to avoid complications related to the curved boundaries of the conventional Dalitz plot.
+where $m(\Kp\pim)$ is the invariant mass of the $\Kp\pim$ combination, $m_{K\pi}^{\rm min} = M_{K}+M_{\pi}$ and $m_{K\pi}^{\rm max} = M_B - M_{\pi}$ are the minimum and maximum values of $m(\Kp\pim)$ variations, $M_{K}$ and $M_{\pi}$ are the masses of $K$ and $\pi$ mesons, respectively~\cite{Patrignani:2016xqp}, and $\theta(\Kp\pim)$ is the helicity angle of the $\Kp\pim$ combination (the angle between the $\Kp\pim$ resonance and the lone hadron, in the resonance rest frame).
+While the square Dalitz plot was proposed for analyses of $B$ mesons in order to give more weight to the interference regions between different two-body combinations that predominantly occur in the corners of the conventional Dalitz plot, in our case it is used purely to avoid complications related to the curved boundaries of the conventional Dalitz plot.

 Although the three-body Dalitz-plot analysis is the simplest case for the techniques considered here, they scale well with dimensionality of the kinematic phase space, and can be applied for more complicated amplitude analyses.
 Similarly, the exact definition of the kinematic phase space (conventional or square Dalitz plots, or various representations for four-body kinematics) is not a limitation for the techniques under study.